Tazzah-45/expense_tracker_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+This project is an application designed to help the user keep track of their daily expenses and represent the total as a summary in a graph.

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)